Manager of Dual Enrolled Student Success

 |Take Placement Tests (if needed)|

-High schools may determine eligibility for dual enrollment based on several factors, including overall grade point average (GPA), PSAT/SAT/ACT scores, attendance records or conduct issues.
-If Accuplacer placement tests are needed, the student may take them on specific dates at the high school or at either campus of SMC.
+After reviewing a student's transcript and test scores, it may be determined that Accuplacer placement tests are needed to further assess a student's eligibility for courses.
+If placement tests are needed, the student may take them on specific dates at the high school or at either campus of SMC.
 The Accuplacer tests are free, with one re-take permitted.

 |Register for Classes|